 My second thought – they had point cut and flat cut.
 What is the difference?
 Again… to Google I went in the meat department.
 Point cut has more fat content but is more tastier.
 Flat cut is less fat, less tender.
 Also to note Flat cut is about twice the price (twice the yikes).

 So when I saw a reviewer saying “If you want taste, go with the Point Cut” that was it.
 I wanted the flavor and texture, I wasn’t about to take that away for less fat.
 If this is a special meal you have a few times a year, do the point cut – just do it.

-PARSLEY PARMESAN PASTA takes 15 minutes to make!
-This healthy meal using fresh parsley costs less than $4!
+Parsley Parmesan Pasta recipe that takes 15 minutes to make and costs less than $4.
 Blend the parsley with other simple ingredients to make a nut free pesto sauce and then pour on top of pasta!
-It’s delicious and easy to make!
+Your entire family will like this fresh parsley pasta dinner.